wissamfa/SOEN341_Project/README.md

 ## Add-on Features ( ideas in progress ):

 - Picture finder based on date of posting
-- Public or private account -> only followers are able to see the pictures
+- Blocking users / Public or private account -> only followers are able to see the pictures
-- Blocking users
-- Liking a picture
-- Direct messages
-- Edit comments

  ## High-Level Stories: